larrype/docker-image-resource/README.md

 * `pull_tag`: *Optional.*  **DEPRECATED.
 Use `get` and `load` instead.** Default `latest`.
 The tag of the repository to pull down via `pull_repository`.

-* `tag`: *Optional.* The value should be a path to a file containing the name of the tag.
+* `tag`: *Optional.* The value should be a list of tag strings.
+Each tag string can either be a tag name or a path to a file containing the tag name.
+If a file exists with the tag string then the tag name will be taken from the file otherwisw the tag string will be used as a tag name.

 * `tag_prefix`: *Optional.* If specified, the tag read from the file will be prepended with this string.
 This is useful for adding `v` in front of version